 I/We

-I/We (Full Name as per NRIC/Certificate of Incorporation in Capital letters)
+(FL ull Name as per NRIC/Certificate of Incorporation in Capital letters)

+NRIC No. /Passport No. /Company No.

+of

-of (Full Address)
+01 (Full Address)

-being a member/members of FAVELLE FAVCO BERHAD ("the Company"), hereby appoint Mr/Ms
+being a member/members of FAVELLE FAVCO BI ERHAD ("the Company"), hereby appoint Mr/Ms

 NRIC No. /Passport No

 of

-(Full Address)
+01 (Full Address)

 with Email Address Mobile No

 AND Mr/Ms

 NRIC No. /Passport No

 of

 (Full Address)

-with Email Address Mobile No
+with Email Address

+Mobile No.
-//our proxy/proxies to participate, speak and to vote remotely for me/us on my/ou

-at the Thirty-First Annual General Meeting of the Company which will be held as a fully virtual meeting entirely through live streaming from the online meeting platform using Remote Participation and Voting facilities ("RPV") provided by Tricor Investor & Issuing House Services Sdn Bhd via the TIIH Online website at https://tiih.online on Monday, 26 June 2023 at 11.00 a.m. and at any adjournment thereof.
+OR failing whom, the Chairman of the Meeting as my/our proxy/proxies to participate, speak and to vote remotely for me/us on my/our behalf at the Thirty-Second Annual General Meeting of the Company which will be conducted on a fully virtual meeting entirely through live streaming and online remote participation and voting from an online meeting platform using Remote Participation and Voting ("RPV") facilities provided by Tricor Investor & Issuing House Services Sdn Bhd via the TIIH Online website at https://tiih.online on Wednesday, 12 June 2024 at 11.00 a.m. and at any adjournment thereof.

-The Proportions of my/our holding to be represented by my/our proxies are as follows:
+The Proportions of my/our holding to be represented by my/our proxies are as follows :